Interpretability · probe auditing

 Does a Probe Mean What It Says?
 Auditing Probes with Natural Language Autoencoders

 Probes that detect concepts in a model's activations are widely relied upon for both safety evaluation and deployment monitoring; however, what a probe actually detects may not exactly match what was intended.
-This work introduces a label-free method to audit what concepts a probe fires on, using NLAs.
+This work introduces a label-free method to audit on which concepts a probe actually fires, using Natural Language Autoencoders (NLAs).
 As a proof of concept, a demonstration is given discovering a confounding factor in a probe.
 Future work will evaluate its usefulness by analyzing published probes.

 with multiple-choice confound